Charles Erskine Scott Wood: Oregon politics

 Following his service he became a prominent attorney in Portland, Oregon, where he often defended labor unions and "radicals" including birth control activist Margaret Sanger.
 He began to write, became a frequent contributor to The Pacific Monthly magazine, and was a leader of Portland's literary community.

 In 1896, Wood was Oregon's sole representative on the national committee of the National Democratic Party, known as the Gold Democrats.
 The party, which had the blessing of Grover Cleveland, championed defense of the gold standard and free trade.

 Like many Cleveland Democrats, including his long-time friend Mark Twain, Wood joined the American Anti-Imperialist League.
 The League called for the United States to grant immediate independence to the Philippines and other territories conquered in the Spanish–American War.

 Politics

 As a lawyer during the early twentieth century, Wood represented dissidents such as Emma Goldman.
-He has been described as an anarchist.
 He wrote articles for radical journals such as Liberty, The Masses, and Mother Earth.
+He was a philosophical anarchist and declared himself as such before an Industrial Workers of the World audience.

 Wood was unflagging in his opposition to state power.
 He advocated such causes as civil liberties for anti-war protesters, birth control, and anti-imperialism.
 In 1927, he wrote in Heavenly Discourse that the "city of George Washington is blossoming into quite a nice little seat of empire and centralized bureaucracy.
 The people have a passion to 'let Uncle Sam do it.'
 The federal courts are police courts.
 An entire system with an army of officials has risen on the income tax; another on prohibition.
 The freedom of the common man, more vital to progress than income or alcohol, has vanished."
+He was described by historian Kevin Starr as being "a Populist-Progressive with strong leanings toward the single tax theory of Henry George and a foe of organized religion."